bayugyug/sample-rates/README.md

 	create database rates;
 	create user rates;
-	grant all privileges on rates.* to rates@localhost identified by 'xxxx';
+	grant all privileges on rates.* to rates@localhost identified by 'rxxxx';
-	grant all privileges on rates.* to rates@127.0.0.1 identified by 'xxxx';
+	grant all privileges on rates.* to rates@127.0.0.1 identified by 'rxxxx';
 	flush privileges;

 ```